Host a Life Circle Event

 - Pulling back the shrouds ― exploring what the Jewish burial society actually does

-Want an in-person event?
+Want us to present at your in-person event?
 Ask us.
 We may be able to arrange it.

-Anyone in your social circle, friends, family, fellow congregants or club members.
-Get at least 8 people on board, and we will arrange an event for you.
+Plan a Life Circle presentation at a community event for hundreds.
+Or host an intimate gathering of friends, family, fellow congregants or club members.
+Get at least 8 people on board, and we’ll arrange an event for you.

 We provide these events free of charge because we believe every Jew, no matter their religious affiliation, has a right to a Jewish burial.
 No one should feel forced to cremate because of financial or logistical obstacles.

-Our mission at Last Kindness is to give Jews access to the information, assistance, and resources they need to make an educated decision regarding end-of-life care.
+Our mission at Last Kindness is to give Jews access to the information, assistance, and resources they need to make an educated decision regarding after-life care.

 Yael Davidowitz is the Director of Project Last Kindness for the National Association of Chevra Kadisha.
 Yael is a Columbia University trained nurse and seasoned fitness professional but her greatest passion lies in caring for the Jewish people.
 Since 2007, Yael has volunteered for the chevra kadisha — the sacred Jewish burial society — and she lectures extensively on the topic.
 In 2020, Yael transitioned out of her role as an adult-geriatric nurse practitioner to devote herself full time to the mission of Last Kindness — helping every Jew choose and receive a dignified burial.

 Here’s some of the feedback we’ve received:

 "Thank you for today's program.
 It brought back to me the reasons why my parents joined the Chevra formed by the Synagogue when they came to America to escape the Holocaust.
 Your program today reminded me of what it means to be Jewish.
 I think it is important for my family to view this program."

 Thank you to Yael Davidowitz and Project Last Kindness for your dedication and commitment to our Jewish community!